Tony Haygarth

 George Anthony Haygarth (4 February 1945 – 10 March 2017) was an English television, film and theatre actor.

 Life and career

 After leaving Marlborough College, Liverpool, Haygarth worked unsuccessfully in 1963 as a lifeguard in Torquay, and also tried escapology, equally unsuccessfully.
 Other jobs included psychiatric nursing and he was an amateur actor before turning professional and appearing in repertory theatre, followed by the Royal Shakespeare Company and the National Theatre.

-Haygarth played a milkman in Whatever Happened to the Likely Lads and made his film debut in the comedy film Percy (1971), from then on playing many roles in police and historical dramas, as well as situation comedies.
+Haygarth played a milkman in Whatever Happened to the Likely Lads? and made his film debut in the comedy film Percy (1971), subsequently playing many roles in police and historical dramas, as well as situation comedies.
 He was normally cast as a solid, reliable character with a down-to-earth attitude.
 From 1977 to 1981 he played PC Wilmot in Roy Clarke's series Rosie.
 He played Milo Renfield in Dracula (1979) opposite Frank Langella, Donald Pleasence and Laurence Olivier.